chanoking/chanoking/README.md

 ![header](https://capsule-render.vercel.app/api?type=Waving&text=softwareengineer)

 ####  :wave: Welcome to my github profile !
 I'm mostly using nestjs based on typescript 🫶
-####  :wave: I'm ashamed to say that I'm a software engineer. very, very, very.
-But, I want to try to do my best to be closer to it.

 #### :wave: I believe that second chances will form the best results.
 I'm under the starts and I would think they would be linear in the future for sure.
 I'll do my best so that 0 to 1.</p>